 First things first: dunking doughnuts is done.
 It’s over.
 Yeast doughnuts can’t even, and cake doughnuts are so meh.
 We’ll bend for a pershing, a glazed old-fashioned, or ideally a maple bar, like the ones found at Original House of Donuts in Lakewood, Washington.
 But for most doughnuts, the sponginess of the dough turns a desired dish into a mush mess in the mouth.
 No thank you.
 This is 2016, we’re living in the new wave of coffee, and dunking doughnuts is all washed up.

 What for then, for which to dunk?
 Well, we’ve ranked familiar favorites and threw in some wild ideas to give you the definitive, inarguable list of Stuff To Dunk In Coffee, Ranked.
-This post is meant to be taken quite seriously and we’ll thank you to hold your questions until the end.

 Without question, the biscotti is the single best item to dunk in coffee.
 A biscotti is designed and baked for dunking in mind.
 Its density and crunch make it almost unbearable to eat on its own, but when you combine the nutted biscotti with a hint of orange peel and gently introduce the taste delight into your hot mug of coffee, both products become one, and then it goes in your belly.
 Sans-dunk, inedible; après-dunk, ineffable.